radgoul/milady-maker-party-minting/README.md

 ## 🤝 Contributing

-This is a custom project for the Milady Maker Party.
+This is a custom project with a very specific aesthetic.
 For collaboration, please contact the project maintainer.

 ## 📄 License